OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/macOS_build.md

 ---
 # Building MoonRay on macOS

+---
-### Base requirements:
+## Base requirements:
+- Apple M-series hardware
-- macOS Sonoma (macOS 14, also tested with macOS 15.1 Sequoia)
+- macOS Sonoma (macOS 14, but also tested with macOS 15.1 Sequoia)
 - Install Xcode (tested with 15.2 and 16.1)
 - Download and install CMake 3.26.5 (or greater): https://github.com/Kitware/CMake/releases/download/v3.26.5/cmake-3.26.5-macos-universal.dmg